square/quotaservice/README.md

 Whether the shared resource is a database or a service in itself, less critical systems could overwhelm a shared resource which could trigger outages in more critical functions that depend on this shared resource.

-We have seen this as a problem in the past, and have attached custom rate limiter code to various parts of various services (NOTE:  Such as Spot talking to SqWeb and Esperanto; inbound calls to Esperanto; inbound calls to the Developers group of services.), and just increased capacity without visibility or measurement in other cases (NOTE:  SqWeb, for example.).

 The quota service discussed here aims to ration how much a shared resource can be used by a given service, limiting the impact of such cascading failures.
 Increasing quotas would involve a capacity planning exercise to ensure the resource is capable of handling the allowed load.

 ## Background and Project Overview